How does counselling work?

 - Depression and low mood

 - Mid- life crisis and other major life changes

 - Sexual identity: LGBT and BDSM

 - Sleeping problems

 - Work related issues including stress and redundancy

 Some clients who attend counselling may have more general feelings of dissatisfaction or unfulfilment.
 Also, some clients use counselling to help them come to a particular decision in their life.
 You don’t have to have something ‘wrong’ with you, to find counselling helpful.

 Our fee for individual counselling is £40 per session.
 Our fee for couples counselling is £50 per session.
-For people on a low income we can offer low cost counselling with our counselling-in-training on a Wednesday daytime.
+For individuals on a low income we can offer low cost counselling with our counselling-in-training on a Wednesday daytime.

 The length of counselling varies depending on the issues you are bringing and what you want from counselling.
 It can last just a few sessions to up to a year or more.
 The length of counselling will be agreed between you and your counsellor.